Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 > I can say a word pberty.
 > I can say a word pubrty.
 > I can say a word pberty.
-> I can say a word puberty.
+> I can say a word puberti.
 > . . . . . . . . . . . . . . . .
 > . . . . . . . . . . . . . . . .
 > . . . .  . .   .  .    .  .   .
 > I can say a word perimenopause.

 @comment: hidden
 The Dragon finally pieced “puberty” together.